mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 start the app, performance will decrease at the beginning
 then close Virtuam Machine Connection window to restore performance

-There is a switch on Hyper-V settings (not VM settings), Enhanced Session Mode Policy
+There is a switch on Hyper-V settings (not VM settings)
+under User section, uncheck Enhanced Session Mode
-to permanently disable enhanced session so you don't need to
+to disable automatically enhanced session so you don't need to
-manually cancel enhanced session when connect to VM
+cancel enhanced session each time connect to VM
+After this you can still manually turn on enhanced session to transfer file

+Run this command as admin to quick connect to VM:
+`vmconnect localhost <VM Name>`
+You can also create a shortcut to vmconnect.exe with arguments and set run as admin for that shourtcut

 Don't know why this work though